 However, teas in Jamaica are generally devided into categories.
 Categores are usually they are lumped together based on the ailments teas treat.

 And so, cold bush teas are made from different plants than those used for treat high blood pressure.
 Teas for pain and diabetes are made from different bushes.
 You get the idea.

-While many Jamaican teas are popular, many are not.
+While many Jamaican teas are popular, many are not so popular.
 But they all have a few things in common.

 Generally bush tea plants are linked by plant family.
 The top five family of plants for making tea in Jamaican come from these families: